Poland – Albania

 (13 Komornicki –

 sures up when coming on in much the same role which Matysik had had in the first period.
-Brings balance back into the team.)
+Restores balance to the team.)

 10 Rudy 6.9